thewebkid/lit-gauge/README.md

 <img src="https://thewebkid.com/lit-gauges.png?v=1" width=800>
 A snazzy gauge to visualize telemetry.
 If I can wind my way through the 100s of different customizations, edge cases, error handling, tests...
 I will package this up on npm!

+The following assumes I have created a lit-gauge NPM package (not yet)

 ## Installation